dgl-prc/m_testing_adversatial_sample/README.md

 ```

 ###4.
 Label change rate and auc statistics
-To get the auc over adversarial samples, one should gain the lcr of normal samples in advance.
-In this script, the default setting is just designed for the adversarial samples,which means the lcr results of normal samples is required.
-Given the facility of verification, we have placed the lcr of normal samples for all the four operators and the relative path of the those lcr results are as follows:
+To get the auc over adversarial samples, we should obtain the lcr of normal samples in advance.
+In this script, the default setting is designed for calculating adversarial samples.
+For simplicity, we have placed the lcr of normal samples for all the four operators and the relative path of results are as follows:

 ```
 ../build-in-resource/nr-lcr/mnsit/lenet/gf/5e-2p/nrLCR.npy